inmnin/EKD-ICANN2024/README.md

 We provide a pytorch implementation of the MAKD method.

 # For the data we used:
-All the datasets we have cleaned and segmented are uploaded in this project and users can find them in folder Data.
+All the datasets we have cleaned and segmented are uploaded in this project and users can find them in folder **Data**.

 # For the environment of the experiment:
 We saved the environment configurations used in our experiments in the requirements.txt.

 We record the configuration of the devices we used in our experiment as follows for users' reference: RTX 4090(24GB) * 1,12 vCPU Intel(R) Xeon(R) Platinum 8352V CPU @ 2.10GHz.
-Our experiments were done using jupter, if you want to use jupter for your experiments, please create a .ipynb file in the root directory and copy all the contents of main.py or finetune_teacher.py into it and run this ipynb file.
+We conduct experiments in a single GPU environment.

 After configuring the environment, experiment with our MAKD method by following two steps